 - to fill macarons or other types of sandwich cookies.

-- My favorite way to use leftover buttercream frosting is spread it over graham crackers!
+P.S.
+If you happen to have a little leftover after you use it on whatever, spread it over graham crackers.
 My mom used to make us frosting sandwiches as a treat all the time.
+They’re so good!

 Frequently Asked Questions (FAQ’s)